SkillerRaptor/hyper_engine/README.md

 <br />

-HyperEngine is an modern multi-platform 2D & 3D game engine written in C++.
+HyperEngine is a modern multi-platform 2D & 3D game engine written in C++.
 The engine is focused on testing new designs in form of rendering or performance.

 This repository contains the source code of the HyperEngine.